Low SNR Capacity of Keyhole MIMO Channel in Nakagami-m Fading With Full CSI: On-Off Power Control is asymptotically Optimal for the Keyhole MIMO Channel at Low-SNR

 which approaches to zero as $\lambda_0$ goes to infinity (at low-SNR).
 Combining~\eqref{eq:log_simplified} and~\eqref{eq:onoffsum:def} with the $\log(1 + x) \approx x$ approximation, we conclude that

 where the lower bound in~\eqref{eq:onoff_bound} above is the asymptotic low-SNR capacity $C$.
-This guarantees that the proposed On-Off signalling is asymptotically capacity-achieving.
-Note that the On-Off scheme requires only 1-bit CSI-T feedback (i.e., good or bad channel state).
-This is practically attractive in low-SNR conditions as binary CSI-T feedback can be made more reliable than perfect/high-resolution CSI-T feedback for a given fixed amount of resources reserved for feedback transmissions.
+This guarantees that the on-off power scheme is capacity-achieving in the asymptotic regime of low-SNR.
+Notice that the on-off scheme requires only 1-bit CSI-T feedback (i.e., good or bad channel state).
+This is practically attractive in low-SNR conditions as binary CSI-T feedback can be made more reliable than high-resolution CSI-T feedback for a given fixed amount of resources reserved for feedback transmissions.